Marker-Inc-Korea/AutoRAG/docs/source/data_creation/tutorial.md

 Now `new_qa` have new `retrieval_gt` data for the new corpus.

 Now with the new corpus data and new qa datas, you can evaluate the RAG performance with different corpus data.

-### 📌 Chunking Optimization
-Currently, to perform Chunking Optimization, you need to create multiple QA to Corpus Sets, and run the RAG Optimize experiment multiple times.
-However, in the future, we will develop a way to perform Chunking Optimization without running the RAG Optimize experiment n times.
-Coming soon. 🚀